Types of Magic

 Oath Magic

-Gifts to spirits/deities—food, drink, incense, or service—as reciprocity.
+Gifts of food, drink, incense, service, or attention offered through spiritual reciprocity.

 Offerings

-Direct communication with deities, spirits, or higher powers.
+Direct communication with deities, spirits, ancestors, or higher powers.

 Prayer

-Shields, wards, talismans, and charms to safeguard people and places.
+Shields, wards, talismans, charms, and boundaries used to safeguard people and places.

 Protection Magic